onevcat/UniWebView-Docs/docs/latest/working-with-code.md

 #### Score to Star

-Instead of displaying score point to your user, a normal choice is showing a star for easy understanding.
+Instead of displaying score point to your user, a normal choice is showing the star count for easier understanding.
 For example, below 500 points gives 1 start, 501~1000 gives 2 stars, etc. There is already a function to convert an input point to star count in the web page:

 ```javascript
 function getStars(score) {